Magick in General

 • Do I need to belong to a coven?
 No, you don’t.
 Many witches, if not most, are solitary practitioners.
 Religion is something that is deeply personal, regardless of which faith you believe in.
 As such, it doesn’t mean the same thing to everyone nor does it necessarily mean the same thing to every Pagan.
 Whether you belong to a coven or are a solitary practitioner depends on what works best for you.
 There is no right or wrong.

-• First and foremost, you need to choose a time when you won’t be interrupted or disturbed by ringing phones or other noises, work, children in your care, pets who aren’t your familiar, etc.
+• First and foremost, you need to choose a time when you won’t be interrupted or disturbed by ringing phones or other noises, work, children in your care, pets who aren’t your familiar, etc. Your spells are almost guaranteed to fail if you can’t be 100% mentally present.

 • Also, your frame of mind is very important when you’re working magick.
 Avoid performing spells when you’re tired, frustrated, angry, hurt, hungry, or otherwise in a negative state.
 If you do so, your spell will usually fail because you’ll be discharging negative energy instead of attracting the positive energies you need for successful spellcasting.
 Remember: positive thoughts, positive outcomes.

 • Green Paganism is a nature-based faith.
 As such, magick is worked in accordance to the rules of nature, including following the Earth’s lunar cycles.
 As a result, many green witches believe that the day of the week or the date on the calendar do not affect magick as they are a part of a man-made system of tracking the passage of time.
-As such, magick can be worked on any day or date, because the universe doesn’t differentiate between a Sunday or a Thursday or the 13th or the 31st.
+Therefore, magick can be worked on any day or date, because the universe doesn’t differentiate between a Sunday or a Thursday or the 13th or the 31st.

 • Any time is a good time to work magick but different types of magick are more effective during certain moon phases.
 Therefore, it’s helpful to plan accordingly when possible, for optimal success.
 For example, if your finances have been suffering, you could approach this magickally from one or more ways during the lunar cycle: during the new moon, you could work a spell to attract a new source of income; during the waxing gibbous phase, you could work magick that will give you a salary raise; and/or during the waning gibbous phase, you might cast a spell to rid yourself of any temptations to spend money unnecessarily.